Weighted counting of solutions to sparse systems of equations

 amstex \magnification=\magstep1 \baselineskip=13pt \documentstyle{amsppt} \vsize=8.7truein \CenteredTagsOnSplits \NoRunningHeads \zz{\bold{z}} \EE{\bold {E\thinspace}} \dist{\operatorname{dist}} \supp{\operatorname{supp}}

 \ind{\operatorname{ind}}

 \LL{\Cal{L}} \PP{\Cal{P}} \TT{\Bbb{T}} \topmatter

-\title Weighted counting of integer points in a subspace \endtitle \author Alexander Barvinok and Guus Regts \endauthor Department of Mathematics, University of Michigan, Ann Arbor, MI 48109-1043, USA \endaddress barvinok$\@$umich.edu \endemail Korteweg de Vries Institute for Mathematics, University of Amsterdam \endaddress guusregts$\@$gmail.com \endemail September 2017 \enddate The research of the first author was partially supported by NSF Grant DMS 1361541.
-The research of the second author was supported by a personal NWO Veni grant. \endthanks \keywords partition function, complex zeros, integer points, algorithm \endkeywords \abstract Given complex numbers $w_1, \ldots, w_n$, we define the weight $w(X)$ of a set $X$ of non-negative integer $n$-vectors as the sum of $w_1^{x_1} \cdots w_n^{x_n}$ over all vectors $(x_1, \ldots, x_n)$ in $X$.
-We present an algorithm, which for a set $X$ of 0-1 vectors defined by a system of homogeneous linear equations with at most $r$ variables per equation and at most $c$ equations per variable, computes $w(X)$ within a relative error $\epsilon >0$ in $(rc)^{O(\ln n-\ln \epsilon)}$ time provided $|w_j| \leq \beta (r \sqrt{c})^{-1}$ for an absolute constant $\beta >0$ and all $j=1, \ldots, n$.
-A similar algorithm is constructed for computing the weight of a set of non-negative integer vectors satisfying linear constraints and the weight of a linear code over ${\Bbb F}_p$.
-Applications include counting of weighted perfect matchings in hypergraphs, computing permanents, counting weighted graph homomorphisms and computing weight enumerators of linear codes with sparse code generating matrices. \endabstract \subjclass 68Q25, 68W25, 82B20, 52C07, 52B55 \endsubjclass \endtopmatter \document
+\title Weighted counting of solutions to sparse systems of equations \endtitle \author Alexander Barvinok and Guus Regts \endauthor Department of Mathematics, University of Michigan, Ann Arbor, MI 48109-1043, USA \endaddress barvinok$\@$umich.edu \endemail Korteweg de Vries Institute for Mathematics, University of Amsterdam \endaddress guusregts$\@$gmail.com \endemail February 2019 \enddate The research of the first author was partially supported by NSF Grant DMS 1361541.
+The research of the second author was supported by a personal NWO Veni grant. \endthanks \keywords partition function, complex zeros, 0-1 points, algorithm \endkeywords \abstract Given complex numbers $w_1, \ldots, w_n$, we define the weight $w(X)$ of a set $X$ of 0-1 vectors as the sum of $w_1^{x_1} \cdots w_n^{x_n}$ over all vectors $(x_1, \ldots, x_n)$ in $X$.
+We present an algorithm, which for a set $X$ defined by a system of homogeneous linear equations with at most $r$ variables per equation and at most $c$ equations per variable, computes $w(X)$ within relative error $\epsilon >0$ in $(rc)^{O(\ln n-\ln \epsilon)}$ time provided $|w_j| \leq \beta (r \sqrt{c})^{-1}$ for an absolute constant $\beta >0$ and all $j=1, \ldots, n$.
+A similar algorithm is constructed for computing the weight of a linear code over ${\Bbb F}_p$.
+Applications include counting weighted perfect matchings in hypergraphs, counting weighted graph homomorphisms, computing weight enumerators of linear codes with sparse code generating matrices, and computing the partition functions of the ferromagnetic Potts model at low temperatures and of the hard-core model at high fugacity on biregular bipartite graphs. \endabstract \subjclass 68Q25, 68W25, 82B20, 52C07, 52B55 \endsubjclass \endtopmatter \document